You will learn

 To see if a profile is suppressed for email, navigate to their profile.

-On the right side, scroll down to the Channels section to view their consent status.
+On the right side, scroll down to the Channel Status section to view their consent status.

-This area will contain the person’s email address (and may also include their phone number, if they’ve opted in to SMS).
+This area will contain the person’s email address, and phone number if they’ve opted in to SMS.
 Next to each piece of contact information, you’ll see one of the following:

 - A green checkmark

-If there is no symbol next to a person’s contact information, it means they have neither consented nor opted out.
-These profiles can still receive emails (e.g., an abandoned cart flow email), but exercise caution when contacting them.
+If there is a yellow checkmark next to a person’s email information, it means the profile has neither subscribed nor opted out email marketing.
+They are able to receive emails (e.g., an abandoned cart flow email), but you should exercise

 - Deliverability (i.e., hard bounce or invalid email)